MrZer0x0/EncoreMP/README.md

 ## 1, Climbing

-**Acrobatics skill now lets you climb**
+**The acrobatics skill now lets you climb**
-- The players acrobatics skill now lets them climb increasingly steep surfaces by attempting to walk up them
+- The player's acrobatics skill now lets them climb increasingly steep surfaces by attempting to walk up them
 - This is not true Daggerfall style wall climbing, but everything that is not a vertical surface is now climbable with enough skill
 - This feature is tied to the players **unmodified** acrobatics skill, so that even if your acrobatics skill is drained or buffed, you do not change your ability to climb.
 This was done intentionally to avoid unintended physics behavior when the players acrobatics skill changes mid-climb